e-dant/shoestring/README.md

 Shoestring is a complete framework for websites big and small.
 It includes:
 - `softserve`: a handmade server
-- `druid`: a front-end theme build on Bootstrap@5
+- `druid`: a front-end theme built on Bootstrap@5
-- `module`: a simple and high-level CI system
+- `module`: a simple and high-level build & CI system

 Shoestring is modular.
 It integrates optionally, easily and out of the box with:
 - GCP